HypoChloremic/usingGit/README.md

 git status Shows what has already been added to the staging area and what files have been changed that need to be added to the staging area.

+## RESETING STUFF
-git reset filename.extension Removes specified file from the staging area.
+`git reset filename.extension` Removes specified file from the staging area.

-git rm --cached filename.extension This will remove the file from the staging area and sets it to be untracked.
+`git rm --cached filename.extension` This will remove the file from the staging area and sets it to be untracked.

 git commit -m "Description of the commit" Takes the files from your staging area and commits them to your local repository.
 In quotes will be a brief description of what was changed with each commit.
 Try to describe the commit in brief detail such as “fixed bug where user name wasn’t updating” rather than a commit message like “some changes.”